Connection Is Medicine

 Quality over quantity.
 Every time.

-Some participants had large social networks and still felt profoundly alone.
-Others had one or two relationships and thrived.
-The study is unambiguous: depth beats breadth.
-Being known by a few people matters more than being liked by many.
+Some participants had large social circles and still felt deeply alone.
+Others had one or two close relationships and did well.
+The lesson is simple: being known by a few people matters more than being liked by many.

-For those of us in recovery who aren't naturally social, or who burned most of our bridges getting here — this is the finding that matters most.
-You don't need a community.
-You need one or two people who actually show up.
+For people in recovery who are not naturally social, or who burned bridges getting here, this is the finding to hold onto.
+You do not need a crowd.
+You need one or two people who can meet you honestly.
 Start there.

 04